Gordon999/Pi-MP3_Player/README.md

 You can also generate .m3u files.
 Choose the album or track from ALLTracks.m3u, enter a name for the .m3u list (if you don't it will make a name based on date & time), then press either ADD track to .m3u or ADD album to .m3u.
 ADD P-LIst to .m3u will allow you to make larger .m3us from other m3us.
 You can now access the new playlist with the P-list buttons.

 You can also set a SLEEP period and the pi will shutdown after that, or SHUTDOWN will shutdown immediately.

+You can add images of the album covers in the album directories, name ending in .jpg MAX sixe 218 x 218

 You'll need to run...